MicrosoftDocs/windows-itpro-docs/education/windows/autopilot-reset.md

 -   Windows 10, version 1709

-IT admins or technical teachers can use Autopilot Reset to quickly remove personal files, apps, and settings, and reset Windows 10 devices from the lock screen any time and apply original settings and management enrollment (Azure Active Directory and device management) so the devices are ready to use.
+IT admins or technical teachers can use Autopilot Reset to:
+  - Quickly remove personal files, apps, and settings,
+  - Reset Windows 10 devices from the lock screen anytime, and
+  - Apply original settings and management enrollment (Azure Active Directory and device management) so the devices are ready to use.

 With Autopilot Reset, devices are returned to a fully configured or known IT-approved state.

 To enable Autopilot Reset in Windows 10, version 1709 (Fall Creators Update), you must: